 A little known book by Booker T. Washington called The Man Farthest Down, in which Washington chronicles his survey trip across Europe comparing the lives of poor Europeans to those of blacks living in the American South.

 If you were tasked with introducing yourself to a person only by recommending to them one film, which would you choose and why?

-Imagine you're up to bad at a Major League Baseball game.
+Imagine you're up to bat as a Major League Baseball player, taking the stage as a stand-up comic or politician, or whatever.
 You need a walk-up song.
 Which would you choose?